se-tuebingen-exercises-ws25/git-style-guide/README.md

 This is a simple educational fork of the original version, which resides at [`agis/git-style-guide`](https://github.com/agis/git-style-guide).

-Translations of the guide are available in the following languages:
+Translations are available in the following languages:

 * [Chinese (Simplified)](https://github.com/aseaday/git-style-guide)
 * [Chinese (Traditional)](https://github.com/JuanitoFatas/git-style-guide)